Suggested Searches

 WSTF NASA

-White Sands Test Facility is a controlled access facility and access to our site is enforced by our security team.
+WSTF is a controlled-access facility and access to the site is enforced by the security team.

-Our security officers screen and verify the identity of all employees and visitors before they enter our site.
+Security officers screen and verify the identity of all employees and visitors before they enter.

 Physical Security

-Our officers protect our workforce, assets, and facility from serious loss or damage.
-Advance preparations, training, and planning provide formidable protection from burglary, theft, vandalism, work place violence, terrorism, fire, and natural disasters.
+WSTF’s security officers protect the workforce, assets, and facility from serious loss or damage.
+Advance preparations, training, and planning provide formidable protection from burglary, theft, vandalism, workplace violence, terrorism, fire, and natural disasters.

 WSTF Entry Gate